-Subcontractor Default Insurance (SDI) or Subguard is one of the essential tools that general contractors should have in the construction industry.
+Subcontractors Default Insurance (SDI) or Subguard is one of the essential tools that general contractors should have in the construction industry.
 This insurance aims to give protection to the contractors in case a subcontractor breaches the contract.

-The growth of Subcontractor Default Insurance comes in tandem with more complex and competitive construction projects, so it is more crucial than ever for contractors to understand how SDI works.
+The growth of Subcontractor Default Insurance policy comes in tandem with more complex and competitive construction projects, so it is more crucial than ever for contractors to understand how SDI works.
 Otherwise, they risk losing their money investment as well as ruin their project deadlines.

 It is a type of insurance that ensures coverage for general contractors in case a subcontractor does not adhere to a particular contract.
 Apparently, this default can involve, but is not limited to, the following: